kofiCode/PublicDocumentation/haskell/io-monad.md

 `+` operator in: `1 + 3`.

-What the bind operator does, is it takes the value of the expression on the left and applies it to the function on the right.
+What the bind operator does, is it takes the value of the expression on the left; this means the result of the LHS or output of the LHS;
+and applies it to the function on the right; i.e. it becomes the argument to the function on the RHS.
 Lets say that `a`,`b`, and `c` have the following function signatures:

 ```haskell
 a :: String -> IO ()